HashCoin Price Hits $0.0000 on Major Exchanges (HSC)

-HashCoin (CURRENCY:HSC) traded 4% lower against the dollar during the twenty-four hour period ending at 10:00 AM Eastern on January 24th.
-During the last week, HashCoin has traded 18% lower against the dollar.
-HashCoin has a total market capitalization of $253,988.00 and $24,453.00 worth of HashCoin was traded on exchanges in the last day.
-One HashCoin coin can now be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
+HashCoin (CURRENCY:HSC) traded 0.8% lower against the US dollar during the 1-day period ending at 8:00 AM E.T. on January 25th.
+In the last seven days, HashCoin has traded down 20.5% against the US dollar.
+One HashCoin coin can now be purchased for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+HashCoin has a total market cap of $254,995.32 and approximately $17,438.00 worth of HashCoin was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.